Convergence Rates of Variational Posterior Distributions: Introduction

 Finally, we would like to remark that the general rate (\ref{eq:overall-rate}) for variational posteriors is only an upper bound.
 It is \textit{not} always true that the variational posterior has a slower convergence rate than the true posterior.
-Even though the variational posterior may not be a good approximation to the true posterior, it can still be much closer to the true parameter if extra regularity is given by the variational class $\mathcal{S}$.
-We construct an example in Section \ref{sec:better} and show that in the case where the prior and the posterior undersmooth the data, the variational class $\mathcal{S}$ helps to improve estimation by reducing the extra variance from undersmoothing.
-The practical implication of this example can be profound.
-Given a certain budget of computational resources, we suggest to take advantage of both the prior $\Pi$ and the variational class $\mathcal{S}$ and cleverly distribute the prior knowledge between the two to achieve both statistical accuracy and computational efficiency.
+Sometimes the variational posterior may not be a good approximation to the true posterior, but it can still contract faster to the true parameter if additional regularity is imposed by the variational class $\mathcal{S}$.
+We construct examples in Section \ref{sec:better} to illustrate this point.

-\paragraph{Related Work.} Statistical properties of variational posterior distributions have also been studied in the literature.
+\paragraph{Related Work} Statistical properties of variational posterior distributions have also been studied in the literature.
 A recent work by \cite{wang2017frequentist} established Bernstein-von Mises type of results for parametric models.
 We refer the readers to \cite{blei2017variational,wang2017frequentist} for other related references on theories for parametric variational Bayes inference.
 For nonparametric and high-dimensional models, recent work by \cite{alquier2017concentration,yang2017alpha} studied variational approximation to tempered posteriors, where the likelihood $dP_{\theta}^{(n)}/dP_0^{(n)}$ is replaced by $\left(dP_{\theta}^{(n)}/dP_0^{(n)}\right)^{\alpha}$ for some $\alpha\in(0,1)$.
-Though the papers are interesting, these results do not apply to the usual posterior distributions with $\alpha=1$.
-The most relevant paper to ours is \cite{zhang2006}, where the results cover both posterior distributions and their variational approximations.
+Just as the convergence of tempered posteriors \citep{walker2001bayesian}, the convergence of the variational approximation can also be established under generalizations of the prior mass condition.
+In addition, the paper \cite{alquier2017concentration} also studied convergence rates under model misspecification, and the paper \cite{yang2017alpha} considered a more general setting that can handle latent variables, which is quite useful to analyze mixture models.
+We would like to point out that these results do not apply to the usual posterior distributions with $\alpha=1$.
+After the first version of our paper was posted, similar results on $\alpha=1$ have also been obtained independently by \cite{pati2017statistical}\footnote{Some extensions of the results of \cite{pati2017statistical} were later added in the revised version of \cite{yang2017alpha} by the same authors.}.
+An early related work on this topic is by \cite{zhang2006}, where the results cover both posterior distributions and their variational approximations.
 However, the conditions in \cite{zhang2006} are rather abstract and are not easy to check in applications.